-Work on health care pricing transparency continued in earnest in Q1.
-During Q1, Q Corp provided DCBS with the final cost and quality reports under the CIII grant.
+Work on health care pricing transparency continued in earnest in Q2.
+During Q2, DCBS continued to review the final, CIII cost and quality reports from Q Corp to determine how best to use these reports.
 Significant staffing challenges experienced by one of Oregon's contractors contributed to a delay in receiving these reports and ultimately led to the need for the NCE.
-DCBS is reviewing these reports to determine how best to use them.